Are there any government grants available for windows and doors in 2021?

 We have put together a full guide to the Green Homes Grant Scheme.

 In a roundabout way, yes.
 Whilst there isn’t an official “double glazing grant scheme” there is an energy-saving benefits grant called the ECO (Energy Company Obligation) which may potentially be used for double glazing upgrades.

 The ECO and Green Deal are more national-based schemes that are currently available for homeowners.

 We would refer you to speak to your local government to see what loans and schemes are currently available within your area.

-We have mostly looked at the UK double glazing market for our assessment of grants and schemes available.
+We have mostly looked at the double glazing market in England for our assessment of grants and schemes available.

 However, we are aware that Greener Scotland has energy saving schemes in place to help homeowners improve their energy efficiency.
 Visit the Greener Scotland website for more information.

 Installing the latest windows and doors can have huge energy-saving benefits by decreasing the amount of heat loss in the home whilst in turn, saving on monthly energy bills.